ABORTION POSITION STATEMENT

 2. The meaning and purpose God has for each human life begins before birth.

 Scripture commonly refers to fertilization, rather than birth, as the moment of our beginning (7).
 God speaks of us as known, cared for, protected, and loved by Him before birth (8).
-He often announces His specific purpose for individuals while they are yet unborn (9).
+He often announces His specific purpose for individuals before they are born (9).
 The Hebrew word yeled and the Greek word brephos, used to refer to newborns and youth, are used in Scripture to refer to the unborn.
 This teaches us the continuity of existence before and after birth (10).

 The teaching of medical science regarding the unborn is consistent with Scripture (11).
 Scripture and science both provide us with a clear demarcation for the beginning of human life: the moment of fertilization.